Date of Last Update

 6.2 General Misconduct Procedures

-These procedures apply to all actions and behaviors by individual students and/or UAOs which violate the values of the University and fall within the definitions of Student Responsibilities.
+These procedures apply to all actions and behaviors by individual students and/or UAOs that violate the values of the University and fall within the definitions of Student Responsibilities.

 6.2.1 Initiation of Process and Notice

-When a student conduct report of a possible violation of the Statement is made to OSCCR, a Conflict Resolution Facilitator (CRF) will review the report and make one of the following preliminary decisions:
+When a student conduct report of a possible violation of the Anchor is made to OSCCR, a Conflict Resolution Facilitator (CRF) will review the report and make one of the following preliminary decisions:

 • There is insufficient information to pursue the student conduct